 1.9 What penalties can the FCA impose for breach?

 Penalties for breach of the Model Code are the same as for a breach of the DTRs.
 The FCA may impose either a fine or a public censure on the company (for example, if the company failed to enforce the Model Code) or on any person who was a director of the company at the material time if he was "knowingly concerned in the contravention".
-If any director fails to seek clearance for a relevant dealing due to a lack of understanding of his duties, the company may also be held responsible by the FCA for breach of Listing Principle 1 as well as the individual director being liable for failure to make the disclosure.
+If any director fails to seek clearance for a relevant dealing due to a lack of understanding of his duties, the company may also be held responsible by the FCA for breach of Premium Listing Principles 1 and 2 as well as the individual director being liable for failure to make the disclosure.

-For more information Lamprell, Nestor and Prudential as well as details of other final notices issued by the FCA, see Practice note, FCA and FSA final notices regarding breaches of the DTR and LR ( www.practicallaw.com/9-384-6676) .
+For more information on Lamprell, Nestor and Prudential as well as details of other final notices issued by the FCA, see Practice note, FCA and FSA final notices regarding breaches of the DTR and LR ( www.practicallaw.com/9-384-6676) .

 Section 2: Practical guidance on Model Code compliance

 Individuals bound by the Model Code must seek clearance to deal in the company's securities.
 Companies must require the relevant individuals to whom the Model Code applies to comply with the Model Code and companies must take all proper and reasonable steps to secure their compliance.
-In practice, this means that companies need to ensure the restrictions on dealings are widely understood by their PDMRs, that the relevant individuals are aware that the restrictions apply to them and that systems are in place to apply the correct clearance procedures under the Model Code.
+In practice, this means that companies need to ensure that the restrictions on dealings are widely understood by their PDMRs, that the relevant individuals are aware that the restrictions apply to them and that systems are in place to apply the correct clearance procedures under the Model Code.

 Companies should consider undertaking the following steps: